sambath-kumar/githubpractice2/README.md

 ### git branch   --  check list of branches
 ### git clone source_github  --  clone github repository to the destination
 ### (before that, change current directory in the cmd using cd clone_folder)
+### git pull  --  pulled from remote to current branch